 Kellan MacInnes holds an honours degree in psychology from the University of Aberdeen.
 Diagnosed with AIDS related cancer in the late 1990s and given just six months to live, he did what HIV positive people did back then; he packed in his job in social work, cashed in his pension, went home and waited to die.
 Only he didn’t…

-As well as speaking to the Milngavie Mountaineering Club, the Grampian Hillwalking Club and the Ochils Mountaineering Club, Kellan has appeared at the Borders Walking Festival.
+As well as speaking to the Milngavie Mountaineering Club, the Grampian Hillwalking Club, the Ochils Mountaineering Club and the Cairngorm Club, Kellan has appeared at the Borders Walking Festival.
 He has also spoken at events organised by the Colinton Lit, Edinburgh City Libraries, the Highland Literary Salon, the National Collective, LEAP Scotland, Friends of the Pentlands and the Arran Antiquarians.
 Kellan has been interviewed for the popular UK Hillwalking.com website and a copy of Caleb’s List was exhibited in Scottish Publishing’s Leafing Through Natural Scotland exhibition.

 Kellan MacInnes lives in Edinburgh in one of the streets at the foot of Arthur’s Seat.